Gauge theory and G2-geometry on Calabi-Yau links: Introduction

 If the link has degree $n+1$, then the projective variety $V$ is a Calabi-Yau $(n-1)$--fold.
-Fixing $n=4$, a \emph{quintic} link $K_f $ is a smooth Sasakian $7$-manifold fibering by circles over the smooth Calabi-Yau $3$--fold $V$, and it is the simplest example of a \emph{Calabi-Yau (CY) link} (see Definition \ref{def: CY link}).
+Fixing $n=4$, a \emph{quintic} (possibly weighted) link $K_f $ is a smooth Sasakian $7$-manifold fibering by circles over the smooth Calabi-Yau $3$--fold $V$, and it is the simplest example of a \emph{Calabi-Yau (CY) link} (see Definition \ref{def: CY link}).
 Now, it is well-known that the Riemannian product of a Calabi-Yau $3$--fold and a circle carries a torsion-free $\rG_2$--structure, so we define naturally (see also Theorem 2.5 in \cite{Gray1969}) the following $\rG_2$-structure on $K_f $:

 where $\omega$ and $\epsilon$ are respectively the K\"{a}hler and holomorphic volume forms defining the Calabi-Yau structure on $V$ and we denote identically differential forms and their pullbacks under $\pi$.
-Although in the nontrivial fibration case this structure has torsion, it is still cocalibrated (see Section \ref{sec: G_2-geometry of links}): \begin{theorem} Every quintic link $K_f $ is a $2$--connected, compact, smooth real $7$--manifold admitting the natural coclosed $\rG_2$--structure (\ref{eq-GrayG2structure}). \end{theorem}
+Although in the nontrivial fibration case this structure has torsion, it is still cocalibrated (see Section \ref{sec: G_2-geometry of links}), in the sense that $\de\psi=0$: \begin{theorem} Every quintic link $K_f $ is a $2$--connected, compact, smooth real $7$--manifold admitting the natural cocalibrated $\rG_2$--structure (\ref{eq-GrayG2structure}). \end{theorem}

-It should be stressed that Theorem \ref{thm: cocalibrated G2-structure} has recently been found and subsumed, independently, by Habib and Vezzoni \cite[\S6.2]{Habib15} in the context of \emph{contact Calabi-Yau} (cCY) geometry.
-Their theory allows for a generalised account of this discussion for weighted homogenous links, which therefore yields many more examples of CY links, fibering over CY $3$--orbifolds in weighted $\P^4(w)$ (see Section \ref{sec: contact Calabi Yau}).
-This is very fortunate, because otherwise the Fermat quintic is the only strictly homogeneous quintic with an isolated singularity at the origin.
+It should be stressed that Theorem \ref{thm: cocalibrated G2-structure} has recently been found and subsumed, independently, by Habib and Vezzoni \cite[\S6.2]{Habib2015} in the context of \emph{contact Calabi-Yau} (cCY) geometry.
+Their theory extends the above discussion to weighted homogenous links and therefore yields many more examples of CY links, fibering over CY $3$--orbifolds in weighted $\P^4(w)$ (see Section \ref{sec: contact Calabi Yau}).
+This is very fortunate, because otherwise the Fermat quintic would the only strictly homogeneous quintic with an isolated singularity at the origin.